ljh2001uw/BIS412DataChallenge/README.md

-# BIS412DataChallenge
+# Seattle's Car Crashes
 The data dashboard challenge for the Winter 2024 BIS 412 Advanced Data Visualization course.
 The challenge uses data from the Seattle Department of Transportation (SDOT).
 - Challenges created by and made for the BIS 412 Advanced Data Visualization course at the University of Washington Bothell.
-- Authored by Donny N, Eric, Jaime Y, Sam.
+- Authored by Donny N, Eric L, Jaime Y, Sam S.

 ## Challenge Description